Debt Settlement Pros And Cons

 Is Debt Settlement Ultimately Right for You?

 If you go the settlement route, go into it with a clear vision, understand the risks and commitments, thoroughly research reputable companies, get everything in writing, and consult tax/legal professionals when needed.
 While debt settlement can provide substantial savings and debt relief, it also comes at a cost.
-Look closely at all options and choose the debt resolution approach that makes the most sense for your unique financial situation.
+Look closely at all options and chooses the debt resolution approach that makes the most sense for your unique financial situation.